 Pick the first OpenCL device whose name contains the given string.
 The special string #k, where k is an integer, can be used to pick the k-th device, numbered from zero.
+If used in conjunction with -p, only the devices from matching platforms are considered.

+'''

 --dump-opencl FILE

+'''

 Dump the embedded OpenCL program to the indicated file.
-May useful if you want to see what is actually being executed.
+Useful if you want to see what is actually being executed.